mikeblazanin/gcplyr/README.md

 ## What this package can do

-`gcplyr` was created to make it easier to import, wrangle, and do model-free analyses of bacterial growth curve data, as commonly output by plate readers.
+`gcplyr` was created to make it easier to import, wrangle, and do model-free analyses of microbial growth curve data, as commonly output by plate readers.

 - `gcplyr` can flexibly import all the common data formats output by